wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 ### filterShowClear

 * type: Boolean
-* description: Set true to add a button to clear all the controls added by this plugin
+* description: Set true to add a button to clear all the controls added by this plugin.
 * default: `false`

 ### alignmentSelectControlOptions